 For a growing number of business owners, it’s become important to actively participate in selling their business.
 Today small business owners are less likely to hand over 100% of the work of the selling process to a business broker.
 Today’s business owners are more likely to be more involved in selling a business without giving up full control to a business brokerage firm.
 Many business owners want to participate in the sale of their businesses and save money on business broker commissions.
 However, most business owners are very open to obtaining as needed business brokerage assistance to help them successfully sell a business and save money on business broker commissions.

 To the dismay of many business sellers, however, there haven’t been any supportive, business broker companies offering cooperative business brokerage services that some progressive sellers want.
 Their choices have been to either piece an advisory team together and sell a business by sale owner or agree to the comprehensive (and costly) business brokerage services.

-Business Sale Advisor changes all of this.
+Business Brokerage Advisor changes all of this.

-Now there IS an option for business owners who want to be more involved when they decide to sell a business.
+Now there is an option for business owners who want to be more involved when they decide to sell a business.
 American Fortune Mergers & Acquisitions Founder, Brian Mazar, has launched an options line of services designed to assist small business owners in the task of helping them sell a business using the “business sale advisor” program.
-These services (exit planning, pre-sale preparation, valuation and sales price, marketing and advertising, screening buyers, due diligence, negotiations, closing the deal and ongoing assistance) can be chosen separately or in packages to complete the advisory assistance with the busines sale advisor program.
+These services (exit planning, pre-sale preparation, valuation and sales price, marketing and advertising, screening buyers, due diligence, negotiations, closing the deal and ongoing assistance) can be chosen separately or in packages to complete the advisory assistance with the business sale advisor program.
 And each service is priced at a discount to maximize the savings passed on to owners.